syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/KeyboardAndMouse.md

 documentation: ug
 ---

-# Keyboard and Mouse interaction
+# Keyboard and Mouse support

 In Mask Edit mode, the Up and Down arrows in the `SfDateTimeEdit` control spin the selected field (Month, Day, Year, Hour, Second and Minute) one step up or down.
 Mouse Scroll in the `SfDateTimeEdit` control spin the selected parts in the Value property one step up or down.
-The spin behavior in the DateTimeEdit control can be enabled by setting the `AllowValueChangeOnMouseWheel` property to true.
+The spin behavior in this control can be enabled by setting the `AllowValueChangeOnMouseWheel` property to true.

 {% tabs %}